ok-nick/LayoutUtil/README.md

 ### Why not use a `UIAspectRatioConstraint`?
 `LayoutUtil` uses `UIAspectRatioConstraints` internally!
 For a `UIGridLayout`, it will calculate and insert one as its child, and for a `UIListLayout`, it will calculate and insert one for each element, as necessary.

+### What is the `LayoutUtil` plugin?
+The `LayoutUtil` plugin calculates and inserts `UIAspectRatioConstraints` into nearby `UILayouts`.
+While it doesn't substitute the library, it does cover cases where you either have a `UIGridLayout` or a static `UIListLayout` (meaning no children are added at runtime).